 3. What personal information do we use?

-We will collect, store and otherwise process the following information as part of your WI membership:
+We will collect, store and otherwise process the following information as part of your WI membership or Supporter donation:

 - Your name and postal address